I have recently completed the Self Authoring Program by Jordan Peterson, a professor of psychology at the University of Toronto.

 How Much Do The Programs Cost?

-Individual programs cost $14.95 each.
-The whole suit which includes all 4 programs costs $29.90.
+As of this writing, individual programs cost $14.95 each.
+The whole suite which includes all 4 programs costs $29.90.
 After your purchase, you will be given a confidential username and account password and your writing will be securely stored.

 At the moment, there’s a special offer to buy 2 full suites for the price of one, so you can buy the full suite with a friend and split the cost $15-$15 each.
 In this case, you will receive 2 usernames and account passwords.